ThePython10110/ExchangeClone/README.md

     * Automatically generated energy values!
 Based on crafting and cooking recipes.
         * For reasons beyond my control, things kind of vary a bit between loads because of which items are added to the `minetest.registered_items` first (which is kind of random).
 For instance, the Lookup Tool in MineClone2 might sometimes have an energy value of 5 (1 stick + 1 glass) or 16 (4 sticks) depending on whether the energy value for glass is added first or not.
 At least, I assume that's the reason.
         * Depending on the number of items you have, this could increase loading time.
-        * Technic recipe types (grinding, alloying, etc.) will also work, as long as their `output_size` is 1.
+        * Technic recipe types (grinding, alloying, etc.) will also work, as long as their `output_size` is 1 and my PR gets merged.
     * Added energy values for Basic Materials and Technic!
     * Infinite food (costs 64 energy to use, equal to steak)
     * Alchemical Chests, Alchemical Bags, and Advanced Alchemical Chests
-    * Support for Pipeworks and non-MCL hoppers (MineClone hoppers already worked)!
+    * Support for Pipeworks and Hopper mods!
+(MCL hoppers already worked)
     * Covalence Dust (Aux1+right-click with Philosopher's Stone to open repairing menu; only tools with an energy value can be repaired)
     * Mind, Life, Body, and Soul Stones (although MTG only has the soul stone).
     * Mercurial Eye (maybe)